Hugh Elles: Later career

-After the war, he commanded the Tank Corps Training Centre from 1919 to 1923 and was Inspector of Tank Corps at the War Office.
-He then commanded the 9th Infantry Brigade being posted to HQ Eastern Command as Chief of Staff in August 1926.
-In 1930 he was appointed Director of Military Training at the War Office and then, in 1933, became General Officer Commanding (GOC) of the 42nd (East Lancashire) Infantry Division, a Territorial Army formation, for a few months.
+After the war, and after being promoted to substantive colonel in July 1919, he commanded the Tank Corps Training Centre from 1919 to 1923 and was Inspector of Tank Corps at the War Office.
+In October 1923 he was appointed an aide-de-camp to King George V. He then commanded the 9th Infantry Brigade being posted to HQ Eastern Command as Chief of Staff in August 1926.

+In May 1930 he was appointed director of military training at the War Office and then, in 1933, became general officer commanding of the 42nd (East Lancashire) Infantry Division, a Territorial Army formation, although this only lasted for a few months.
 In April 1934, he was appointed Master-General of the Ordnance in the rank of lieutenant general; he was also the head of the Mechanisation Branch for which his previous service made him particularly suitable.
 He retired in 1938 and was Civil Defence Commissioner for South West England during the Second World War.

 Elles was married three times, his first two wives dying before him.
-He died in London on 11 July 1945.
+He died in London on 11 July 1945 and was survived by his last wife Blanche Houssemayne du Boulay (née Hornung).